Fliplet/fliplet-cli/docs/API/fliplet-core.md

 Please note that all these methods (`set`, `get` and `remove`) are asynchronous and the result is returned via promises.
 You don't need to wait for the promise when you use `set` and `remove` but you surely will need it when you use the `get` method to read a variable.

 We currently allow storing settings to the current app but also to apps you have installed in your device (e.g. when running via the App List component or Fliplet Viewer).
-Please make use to use the correct storage depending on the case:
+Please make sure to use the correct storage depending on the case:

 - `Fliplet.App.Storage` writes and reads data for the current app; this is most likely what you want to use.
 - `Fliplet.Storage` writes and reads to a global storage which is shared across your apps